 The National Institute for Water and Atmospheric research (NIWA), a heavy user of NeSI platforms, runs the Unified Model developed at the UK Met Office daily to predict the weather up to 10 days ahead for New Zealanders.

-To further improve forecasting capability, resolution must be increased from 16 km worldwide today to about one kilometre.
-This is the resolution required to capture accurately vertical air convection, which is responsible for the formation of clouds.
-Unfortunately, an increase of 16x in resolution translates into 50,000-100,000 times higher demand for computational resources, making 1 km-resolution models exorbitantly expensive or impossible to run.
+To improve forecasting capability of high impact weather, resolution must be increased from ~16 km worldwide today to about one kilometre.
+This is the resolution required to start representing deep air convection, which is responsible for the formation of storm clouds.
+Unfortunately, an increase of 16x in horizontal resolution translates into a 300+ times higher demand for computational resources , making km-scale models computationally very expensive to run.

 To address this challenge, the UK Met Office and partners (NIWA, Bureau of Meteorology Australia, Korea Met Admin, NCMRWF India) are developing a high fidelity weather and climate code named LFRic, after Lewis Fry Richardson, a meteorologist who dreamt about applying parallel computing for weather prediction in the 1920s.

 LFRic will rely on a cubed-sphere to alleviate of the problems of numerical instabilities affecting longitude-latitude grids at the poles, apply a “separation of concerns” approach where the mathematical models are decoupled from their implementation to achieve high, exascale parallel performance on a variety of hardware, and leverage a new discretisation scheme based on mixed finite elements where fields are attached to grid nodes, edges, faces and cells.